jedrzejratajczak/Scanner-simulator/README.md

 * Assign or unassign card and reader
 * Shutdown server remotely
 * Shutdown terminal
+* Writing and reading server backup on start and shutdown of server

 To-do list:
 * Signing in session of terminal